Sokisati/Sokisati/README.md

 I am currently studying mechatronics engineering at Erciyes University.
 I am passionate about probability, programming (mainly c++), game theory and robotics.
 Many repos are just there so I can look back and say " wow, what an amateur I was! " so don't take them seriously.
-Except for blackjack, pattern_founder and gof_calculator.
+Except for blackjack_real, pattern_founder and gof_calculator.
 Take them seriosuly.
 Seriously.

 So far, around %95 of code, algorithm and structure I have developed (for c++ projects) belongs entirely to me.
 In a world where immature teenagers, liars and wannabe idiots copy and paste everything from the internet, I want to learn programming concepts in a very deep level.